 We stood in a line, our feet braced against the gentle rocking of the boat, our young fingers grasping the thick, braided halyard.
-Then, at the directions of the crew, we tugged that line hard, hand-over-hand, and the beautiful white mainsail rose above our heads, catching the wind coming down the Hudson River.
+Then, at the directions of the crew, we pulled that line hard, hand-over-hand, and the beautiful white mainsail rose above our heads, catching the wind coming down the Hudson River.
 The majestic sloop Clearwater surged forward, away from the shores of Manhattan.

 In the mid 1960s, when the Hudson was so polluted that fish had disappeared over miles of its length, Seeger proposed “to build a boat to save the river.”

 "Mary Travers, of Peter, Paul and Mary, says, 'Pete, what are you building a boat for?
 There’s a war on!, This is a distraction” Seeger once recalled, “All I could say was, well, we’re not aiming just to sail it.
 We want to clean up the river.”

 Five decades on, the Hudson River Sloop Clearwater organization, founded in 1966, is one of the nation’s oldest activist organizations with roots in music.
 It is widely recognized for its role in the decades-long cleanup of the Hudson, for its advocacy of environmental and social justice campaigns and for its environmental education, which has inspired other sailing-based programs nationwide.
 Its history of female captains has given it a unique role within the women’s movement.
 And from its mast flies a rainbow flag, a symbol of its trips dedicated to empowering LGBTQ young people.
 The sloop was launched from its shipyard in Maine 50 years ago this month, on May 17, 1969.